RES 500 Online - Research Strategies

 Research Strategies is the online version of the course taught by William Badke on the campus of Associated Canadian Theological Schools.

-Research Strategies is available for various e-book readers.
+Research Strategies is available as a paperback and in various e-book versions.
 See http://acts.twu.ca/Library/textbook.htm

 Use of the Course: